BWManiac/Agipo/app/api/DOMAIN_PRINCIPLES.md

 ## Next Steps

 1. Apply principles to current route structure
+2. Reorganize services to follow co-location principles
-2. Create migration plan for restructuring
+3. Create migration plan for restructuring
-3. Document domain-specific patterns as they emerge
+4. Document domain-specific patterns as they emerge